While the potential for fraud or age-related diseases can’t be eliminated, start the conversation now with your parents to mitigate the impact.

 The concurrent rise in age-related cognitive diseases is one factor fueling the growth of elder financial fraud.
 With each passing minute in a day, another person develops Alzheimer’s disease, according to the nonprofit Alzheimer’s Association.
 The organization forecasts approximately 14 million U.S. residents becoming afflicted with that form of dementia by 2050.
 People are now living longer than ever, but with age comes an increased risk of cognitive illness.

-Tara Ambrose, senior manager for Senior & Vulnerable Client Initiatives at RBC Wealth Management-U.S., tells a cautionary tale of one client who didn’t understand that her husband had dementia.
+Tara Ambrose, senior manager of client risk prevention at RBC Wealth Management–U.S., tells a cautionary tale of one client who didn’t understand that her husband had dementia.
 The husband lost their entire financial nest egg through making bad business decisions and failing to pay taxes, Ambrose says, “and by the time she got involved, everything was gone.”
 Eventually, the couple had to declare bankruptcy.

 While the potential for fraud or age-related diseases can’t be eliminated, family members can mitigate the impact by discussing those issues and other financial topics with their parents as they age.
 Those talks may not be easy, but the sooner they begin the better.